This post may contain affiliate links. Please read my Disclosure Policy

 - Flour - the best flour for this recipe is either plain white or better yet, cake flour.
 Self-rising flour can also be used, but please omit the baking powder.

 - Baking powder - the leavening agent that makes the batter rise, making it nice and airy.
 Ensure it is mixed properly in the batter to give an even rise.

-- Lemon zest – ensure you use a very fine grater, so you don’t get large bits of lemon zest in the delicate cake.
-For extra flavour, you can also add 1/2 tsp of lemon extract.
-Pro tip: soak the lemons in warm water with 1 tbsp of vinegar to clean and remove any wax residue.
+- Lemon zest - ensure you use a very fine grater, so you don't get large bits of lemon zest in the delicate cake.
+For extra flavour, you can also add ½ teaspoon of lemon extract.
+Pro tip: soak the lemons in warm water with 1 tablespoon of vinegar to clean and remove any wax residue.